Domaine Ferret - Pouilly-Fuissé 2023

 Wine rated (2026 guide) 92/100

-This 18-hectare estate, nestled in the heart of the village of Fuissé, was acquired in 2008 by Maison Jadot, who had the brilliant idea of perpetuating its tradition and history by placing a woman at its head.
-Following in the footsteps of Jeanne and Colette Ferret, who left their mark on the appellation, it is the moving and sensitive Audrey Braccini, driven by her mission of loyalty to the climats, who has led the estate to convert to organic viticulture from 2020.
-All her wines are vegan.
-She also freely perpetuates the Ferret spirit, very much in keeping with the Jadot style, with a focus on liveliness through partial malolactic fermentation and skilful ageing.
-A marvellous address, where mastery and excellence are the major assets.
-After a remarkable 2019 with a tournant-de-pouilly at the top of an exemplary range, 2020 sees Les Ménétrières just ahead of it.
+This 18-hectare estate, nestled in the heart of the village of Fuissé, was purchased in 2008 by the Jadot family, who had the brilliant idea of continuing its tradition and history by placing a woman at its helm.
+Following in the footsteps of Jeanne and Colette Ferret, who left their mark on the appellation, the moving and sensitive Audrey Braccini, driven by her mission to remain faithful to the terroir, has led the estate towards organic viticulture, with the conversion set to begin in 2020.
+All the wines produced are vegan.
+She also freely perpetuates the Ferret spirit, which is very consistent with the Jadot style, working on the liveliness of the wines through partial malolactic fermentation and skillful aging.
+A wonderful address, where mastery and excellence are the major assets.
+After remarkable 2019 wines, with a Tournant-de-Pouilly at the top of an exemplary range, 2020 sees Les Ménétrières just edging ahead.
 The rest of the range is not far behind.

 Decanter